 Families need downtime.

-It is tempting, especially in the Summertime, to try and attend every fair, extended family gathering, amusement park, and local sporting event.
+It is tempting, especially in the summer to try and attend every fair, extended family gathering, amusement park, and local sporting event.
 However, every weekend doesn’t need to be, and shouldn’t be, fully scheduled.
 Families need some lazy weekends and time off.

 I know that right now, what my family seems to need the most is simply time spent together, at home, living these remaining days as a family of five before we become six Flecks.